rcazzara/seldovia/_people/Saracoff_Samuel.md

 ---
 last_name: Saracoff
 first_name: Samuel
+death_date: 1976-09-17
+death_location: Seldovia, Alaska
 cemetery_plot: 246
 source_file: Cemetery Directory
 ---
-**Samuel   Saracoff** is buried in the Seldovia City Cemetery in plot 246.
-The cause of death is unknown.
+**Samuel Saracoff, "Sam"** a son of Nick and Olga Saracoff, was born in Seldovia October 31, 1902.
+He died September 17, 1976 and is buried in the Seldovia City Cemetery in Plot #246.

-City Records: Died Sep 17, 1976

-Unmarked grave.